 A variety of significant research and development barriers need to be addressed before cellulosic biofuels can be more broadly adopted for use.
 Technical hurdles particularly relevant to the core strengths of the Genomic Science program include:

-DOE's Genomic Science program is uniquely well suited to address the fundamental research challenges embedded within these technical barriers (see Fig. 3.
-From Biomass to Biofuels, this page), and the integrative systems biology approach pioneered by the program lends itself to the multidisciplinary nature of the problems.
+DOE's Genomic Science program is uniquely well suited to address the fundamental research challenges embedded within these technical barriers, and the integrative systems biology approach pioneered by the program lends itself to the multidisciplinary nature of the problems.
 For example, significant advances in breeding, molecular genetics, and genomic technologies provide new opportunities to (1) build on existing knowledge of plant biology and (2) more confidently predict and manipulate functional properties of potential biomass feedstock plant species.
 Applying a systems biology approach permits highthroughput characterization of the genes, proteins, and molecular interactions that influence cellulosic biomass production and enables accelerated improvement of biomass feedstocks for enhanced yields and growth properties.
 Specific targets include:

 Similarly, continuing advances in genome-enabled systems biology approaches for microorganisms relevant to biofuels production provide a number of opportunities to address key barriers.
 Only a limited number of microbes that are capable of complex biomass breakdown, photosynthetic capture of carbon dioxide, or synthesis of potential biofuels have been studied sufficiently to be considered "model organisms" that can be reliably manipulated for experiments.
 The subset of those with potential to serve as "chassis organisms" for industrial biotechnology applications is even smaller.
 Systems biology research on microbes with these capabilities will not only advance our knowledge of the fundamental nature of these functional processes but also facilitate engineering of microbes having these traits: